 Marriage is a decision, a promise, for two people to continue to choose to love each other in the years ahead, and when both continue to that commitment, marriage works quite well.

 H is for HELP.
 I choose to help and do whatever I can to make life better for you, and I trust that you are in this relationship to help me, too.

 E is for ESTEEM.
 I value and respect who you are, both the inner and the outer of your self.
 I’m not here to change you, discredit you, diminish or reject you.
 I’m here to enjoy and welcome you into my world and into my life.

 K is for KNOW.
 I love you when I take time to listen to you and welcome your thoughts, ideas, feelings and the details of your life.
 Knowing someone intimately is a journey of a lifetime, because there will always be more to learn about another person as we go through the ups and downs of the journey.

 When engaged couples say “I do” on their wedding day, the content of their “I do!” is a commitment to continue to Choose, Help, Esteem and Know each other in the years ahead.
 If you’re willing to be a partner in that journey, then you can be fairly confident that you are motivated by true love.
 My thoughts about love have been most influenced by a simple phrase Christian scriptures: “Now abides faith, hope and love, but the greatest of these is LOVE.”

-On the path of understanding the meaning of love and sharing that path with others, Rev. Dr. Frank Nelson
+On the path towards understanding the meaning of love and sharing that path with others. ~Rev. Dr. Frank Nelson